jsreport/website/views/learn/docs/visual-studio-extension.md

-This extension will add new jsreport file templates into c# project which you will use to create report templates, images or sample data.
-But to be able to actualy create and preview reports you need install first [jsreport.Embedded](https://www.nuget.org/packages/jsreport.Embedded) nuget package or just [jsreport.Client](https://www.nuget.org/packages/jsreport.Client) if you already have somewhere running remote jsreport server.
+This extension adds new jsreport file templates into c# project which you will use to create report templates, images or sample data.
+But to be able to actually create and preview reports you need install first [jsreport.Embedded](https://www.nuget.org/packages/jsreport.Embedded) nuget package or just [jsreport.Client](https://www.nuget.org/packages/jsreport.Client) if you already have remote jsreport server running somewhere.

 <a href="http://jsreport.net/img/vstools-3.png" target="_blank">
 <img src="http://jsreport.net/img/vstools-3.png" alt="vstools" style="width: 600px;"/>